 "To see Peru is to want to be a Peruvian."

 The Steamboat Trace Trail is a scenic hiking, biking and birding trail that links Nebraska City to Peru to Brownville and offers a total experience to nature lovers.
-The 21 mile historical route closely follows the Missouri River trail of Lewis and Clark, past the ghost town of Minersville and through the wetlands and river bluffs of southeast Nebraska.
-The Peru Trailhead located on the north end of 5th Street offers a picnic area, restrooms and camping for visitors.
+The 21-mile historical route closely follows the Missouri River trail of Lewis and Clark, past the ghost town of Minersville and through the wetlands and river bluffs of southeast Nebraska.
+The Peru Trailhead located on the north end of 5th Street offers a picnic area and restrooms for visitors.

-Peru Bottoms Wildlife Management Area is a wildlife restoration project with over 2,000 acres of land sponsored by the Nebraska Game & Parks Commission offering birding, hunting and fishing.
+Peru Bottoms Wildlife Management Area is a wildlife restoration project with over 2,000 acres of land.
+Sponsored by the Nebraska Game & Parks Commission, it offers birding, hunting and fishing.
 This is a habitat for bald eagles and snow geese migration as well as other wildlife.
 The area is located 2 miles north of the Peru boat ramp and offers public access to the Missouri River.

-Neal Park located south of campus provides a pavilion, picnic area and hiking opportunities while Sid Brown Memorial Park provides a children's playground and a splash pad newly opened the summer of 2015.
+Neal Park, located south of campus, provides a pavilion, picnic area and hiking opportunities, while Sid Brown Memorial Park provides a children's play area and a splash pad opened the summer of 2015.
 The city is currently raising funds for a new set of playground equipment.

-Old Man River Days brings visitors to the area for a 5K run, kids events, vendors and evening entertainment.
+Old Man River Days brings visitors to the area for a 5K run, kids' events, vendors and evening entertainment.
 The town celebration is held the first week of June each summer to commemorate the townspeople’s efforts to keep the mighty Missouri from flooding the town in 1943.